colerehbein/cv/README.md

 [Email](mailto:cole.rehbein@gmail.com) / [Website](tktk) / [LinkedIn](https://www.linkedin.com/in/colerehbein/) / [GitHub](https://github.com/colerehbein/) / [Twitter](https://twitter.com/colerehbein/)

 _This CV is still very much under construction.
-May the day be far away when this is not so._<br>
+May the day when this is not so be far away._<br>

 ## Education